EelcoHoogendoorn/Numpy_arraysetops_EP/README.md

 Numpy array set operations Enhancement Proposal draft
 ====================

 This is a draft for a numpy EP, aiming for a comprehensive overhaul of the arraysetops module.
+Once the design has crystallized, the intent is to bring the tests and documentation up to numpy standards, and merge it into the next numpy release.
 The planned functionality includes:

 * Rich and efficient grouping functionality:
   * splitting of values by key-group